Atari BASIC: Development

-The machines that would become the Atari 8-bit family were originally developed as second-generation video game consoles intended to replace the Atari VCS.
+The machines that would become the Atari 8-bit computers were originally developed as second-generation video game consoles intended to replace the Atari VCS.
 Ray Kassar, the new president of Atari, decided to challenge Apple Computer by building a home computer instead.

 This meant the designs needed to include the BASIC programming language, the standard for home computers.
 In early 1978, Atari licensed the source code to the MOS 6502 version of Microsoft BASIC.
-It was offered in two versions: one using a 32-bit floating point format that was about 7800 bytes when compiled, and another using an extended 40-bit format that was close to 9 KB.
+It was offered in two versions: one using a 32-bit floating point format that is about 7800 bytes when assembled, and another using an extended 40-bit format that is close to 9 KB.

 Even the 32-bit version barely fit into the 8 KB size of the machine's ROM cartridge format.
 Atari also felt that they needed to expand the language to support the hardware features of their computers, similar to what Apple had done with Applesoft BASIC.
-This increased the size of Atari's version to around 11 KB; AppleSoft BASIC on the Apple II+ was 10,240 bytes long.
-After six months the code was pared down to almost fit in an 8 KB ROM, but Atari was facing a January 1979 deadline for the Consumer Electronics Show (CES) where the machines would be demonstrated.
+This increased the size of Atari's version to around 11 KB; Applesoft BASIC on the Apple II+ is 10,240 bytes long.
+After six months the code was pared down to almost fit in an 8 KB ROM, but Atari had a January 1979 deadline for the Consumer Electronics Show (CES) where the machines would be demonstrated.
 They decided to ask for help to get a version of BASIC ready in time for the show.